Pain Service

 As a team, we pride ourselves on offering patient centred care to help people live a fulfilling life despite their pain.

-We offer a holistic approach to help you manage your persistent pain.
+It may not be possible to get rid of your pain so we offer a holistic approach to help you manage your persistent pain.

 We aim to help you reduce your symptoms, if possible, and improve your quality of life.
 Our treatment focuses on your physical and mental health.
-Our ultimate goal is to live a fulfilling life with the pain.

 What is the inpatient pain service?